Daryes/rundeck-dependencies-plugin/README.md

 In this regard, the dependencies plugin works with an internal flow definition.
 This flow will start at d+0, 14h00, and end at d+1, 13h59.
-When looking for a job, only those started in the boundaries of the current flow will be analyzed, without restriction even if the day change.
+When a dependency waits for a job, only those started in the boundaries of the current flow will be analyzed, even if the day change.

 Installation
 ------
-The zip archive must be placed in the var/rundeck/lib/rundeck/libext subdirectory.
+Place the zip archive  under the var/rundeck/lib/rundeck/libext subdirectory.
+Using a symlink is also possible.
-It can be directly the zip file, or a symlink to the archive.
+Rundeck refresh from time to time the plugin list without requiring a restart.

 A token must be created from Rundeck, with at least read access on all project.
 In rundeck GUI (as admin) => user profile => User API Tokens.